TheCreatorGrey/kodiak/README.md

 Developed by Disney.
 Since my new engine was made using Ursina, I figured I'd continue the trend of bear named game engines and call it "Kodiak".
 This version was scrapped and never released, to be re-created using Javascript and Three.js.
-Though it's not at all related to Ursina or Panda3D anymore, I decided to keep the name because I think it sounds neat.
+Though it's not related to Ursina or Panda3D anymore, I decided to keep the name because I think it sounds neat.